davoweb3/ILPhackathon/README.md

 # rezyonrafiki
 This is a repo for a new version of Rezy , that works with a Rafiki local instance and a set of services and two portals one for Recyclers and other for Recycling Companies.

-Please clone this Rafiki Alpha 3 from https://github.com/davoweb3/rafikialpha3
+Please clone this Rafiki Alpha 3 from https://github.com/davoweb3/rafikialpha3 and run it locally.
+This will deploy Rafiki with the modified accounts.

 # How Rezy Works
 Here's a glimpse into how Rezy operates: